The gPROMS platform

 Solution power: one model, many activities

-Once you have constructed a gPROMS model, the gPROMS platform allows you to perform many different activities – steady-state and dynamic simulation, steady-state and dynamic optimisation, parameter estimation, state estimation – using the same underlying model.
+Once you have constructed a gPROMS model, the gPROMS platform allows you to perform many different activities – steady-state and dynamic simulation, steady-state and dynamic optimization, parameter estimation, state estimation – using the same underlying model.

 Steady-state and dynamic simulation